 Health and welfare of cats with folded or curled ears

 There are several breeds of cat with ears that do not stand up in the normal way – some folding downwards and some curling backwards.
 The most well known is the Scottish Fold cat where the Scottish Fold gene mutation detrimentally affects cartilage, most obviously seen making the ear cartilage fold (click here for more information).
 However, the cartilage defect affects their joints as well as the ear cartilage and folds can suffer from severe and painful degenerative joint disease throughout their lives.
 As the disease progresses the joints stiffen, bones fuse and movement becomes more difficult and extremely painful.
 Folded or curled ears can also make it difficult for the cat to clean its ears, so owners may need to remove any wax or dirt accumulation from the ear to help prevent discomfort and infection.

 We do not have enough information to know whether gene mutations resulting in curled (rather than the folded) ears causes similar problems in cartilage at other sites (such as joints), but there are comments from breeders of these cats that the ears are fragile and may be easily damaged when handled and there is anecdotal mention of narrowed ear canals.

-Our position on breeding cats is that first no harm should be done.
-If, in getting this curled ear effect there is even a small chance of wider deformities or abnormalities of the ear that compromise its health, we should not breed these cats.
+International Cat Care’s position on breeding cats is that first no harm should be done.
+If in getting this curled ear effect there is even a small chance of wider deformities or abnormalities of the ear that compromise its health, we should not breed these cats.